Temporal Cliques Admit Sparse Spanners: Recursing or Sparsifying

 \begin{theorem} Simple temporal cliques always admit $O(n\log n)$-sparse spanners. \end{theorem} \begin{proof} In each recursion of the global algorithm, either the residual instance of the fireworks procedure is $2$-hop dismountable and the algorithm recurses on a smaller instance induced by a removed vertex, after selecting a {\em constant} number of edges, or the algorithm computes a $\Theta(n \log n)$-sparse spanner of the residual instance through the layered delegation process.
 Let $n_1$ be the number of times the graph is $2$-hop dismounted and $n_2 = n-n_1$ be the number of vertices of the residual instance when the layered delegation process begins (if applicable, $0$ otherwise).
-The resulting spanner has $\Theta(n_1) + \Theta(n_2 \log n_2) = O(n \log n)$ many edges. \end{proof}
+The $2$-hop dismounting contributes $\Theta(n_1)$ edges, and layered delegation contributes $\Theta(n_2 \log n_2)$ edges if it is performed, so the resulting spanner has $O(n \log n)$ edges. \end{proof}